alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 <!-- 3c2e30ed531f1b7bb8582131791ef67dc8f0edd6 -->

 Static sites are cool.
 They are generally faster, less resource intensive and avoid platform lock-in.
 Not to mention they're a heck of a lot more secure than their dynamic counterparts.
-For a more in depth look at the pros and cons of static sites you can read my post on [Benefits of Static Sites]({% post_url 2014-06-08-pixyll-has-pagination %}).

-The purpose of this article is to guide you in hosting your site on AWS <ins>with SSL support</ins>, which is something I feel is imperative.
+The purpose of this article is to guide you in setting up your static site on AWS <ins>with SSL support</ins>, which is something I feel is imperative.
 In today's world encryption should be a necessity and not just a nice-to-have.
-For a personal site you can purchase a decent SSL certificate for as little as $5 a year, from the likes of [NameCheap](https://www.namecheap.com).
+For a personal site you can purchase a decent SSL certificate for under $10 a year, from companies like [NameCheap](https://www.namecheap.com).
 Even better - soon , summer of 2015, you'll be able to get a free certificate from the folks at [Let's Encrypt](https://letsencrypt.org).
 Let's get started.

 ### Overview

-In this tutorial we're going to learn how to use various AWS cloud services to serve a static site that is (almost) infinitely scalable, very budget friendly and served over SSL/TLS.
-In particular, we'll use S3 cloud storage to host our static site files, CloudFront content delivery network to distribute our content over SSL and finally Route53 DNS service to host our custom domain from AWS.
+In this tutorial we're going to learn how to use various AWS cloud services to serve a static site that is (practically) infinitely scalable, very budget friendly and served over SSL/TLS.
+In particular, we'll use S3 cloud storage to host our static site files, CloudFront content delivery network to distribute our content over SSL and finally Route53 to point DNS requests to CloudFront.

 There's a couple of things we should understand before we start.
 CloudFront allows you to use an AWS provided SSL certificate instead of using your own certificate, but it costs a whopping $600 a month to use this premium service.